apollographql/apollo-server/docs/source/schema/unions-interfaces.md

 ```

 A field can have an interface as its return type.
 In this case, it can return any object type that `implements` that interface:
+FIXME (again, this doesn't have an interface as the return type, it has a list of interface)

 ```graphql
 type Query {